micmejia/bible-dump/NKJV/2 Kings/2 Kgs 4.md

 So he said, "Call her."
 When he had called her, she stood in the doorway.

 ###### 16
-Then he said, [^d]"About this time next year you shall embrace a son."
+Then he said, "About this time next year you shall embrace a son."
 And she said, "No, my lord.
 Man of God, do not lie to your maidservant!"

 ###### 17
 But the woman conceived, and bore a son when the appointed time had come, of which Elisha had told her.